How do I even make an offer if I don't have a real estate agent create it for me?

 When do I get the cashback?

 Typically 15-20 business days after you close on a home.
 We must invoice the listing brokerage, and once they pay, we have the funds available.
-However, it is possible to even get it at close toward your downpayment with our unique ZVR Double Down™ downpayment assistance program.
+However, it is possible to even get it at close toward your downpayment with our unique ZVR Downpayment Assistance program.

 Where does this cashback come from?